New! BD Essentials: Turn your team into growth advocates

 It’s an important question to consider.

-Having no KPIs is like driving down the road blindfolded.
+Not setting KPIs is like driving down the road blindfolded.

-But remember, the “right” metrics may not be the same for every organization, so it’s important to find the right KPIs for your business.
+But remember, the “right” metrics may not be the same for every organization.

 SELECTING THE RIGHT KPIs